Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 For now this code is not available as jar archive that can be used as a dependency in java project and has to be included as source files.

 #### Connectors Native SDK Java test
-The `connectors-native-sdk-java-test` directory contains source code of a helper library used in unit tests, for example objects to mock particular components and custom assertions.
+The `connectors-native-sdk-java-test` directory contains source code of a helper library used in unit tests, for example objects used to mock particular components, custom assertions etc.
-Files inside this directory are not used when deploying an application.
+Those files are neither a part of the library nor the application.

 ### Example Java GitHub connector
 The actual example connector is located inside `examples/connectors-native-sdk-example-java-github-connector` directory.
 Inside this directory `app/` contains all the files needed to run the Native App.
-The `app/streamlit/` directory contains source files necessary to run the streamlit ui.
+The `app/streamlit/` directory contains source files necessary to run the [Streamlit UI](https://docs.streamlit.io/).
 The `setup.sql` file is run during the application installation and is responsible for creating the necessary database objects.
 This file will execute the `all.sql` file mentioned before, as well as some custom sql code.
-The `manifest.yml` is the manifest of the Native App and is necessary to create application package and then the application itself.
+The `manifest.yml` is the manifest of the Native App and is required to create application package and then the application itself.
 This file specifies application properties, as well as permissions needed by the application.

-Additionally, `examples/connectors-native-sdk-example-java-github-connector` directory contains `src/` subdirectory which contains custom connector logic, such as implementation of the required classes and customization to the default SDK components.
+Additionally, `examples/connectors-native-sdk-example-java-github-connector` directory contains `src/` subdirectory which contains custom connector logic, such as implementation of the required classes and customizations of the default SDK components.

 Other files in the directory are gradle related files, the `Makefile` contains build, deploy and installation convenience scripts, which will be described in the next step of this tutorial.